 Please note that you can order a copy of Danish sheet music from the period 1700-1900 free of charge.
 You search for them in the library system.

-You will find in both the theatre collection, the manuscript collection and the collection of prints and photographs.
+You will find photos in both the theatre collection, the manuscript collection and the collection of prints and photographs.
 The photographs in the collection are partly registered in the library system, and some have been digitised.

 You can also find a large collection of, among other things, digitised theatre drawings.

-The Folklore Archives has an extensive photo archive with pictures of performing musicians and music and dance situations related to traditional music.
+The folklore archives has an extensive photo archive with pictures of performing musicians and music and dance situations related to traditional music.

 The material can be divided into four major parts: